stone-payments/stoneco-guidelines/backend/python/README.md

 ```

 ### 18. Static code analysis
-The static analysis helps us to analice some errors without needing to run the program.
-With this type of tools we can detect some coding errors like syle guide rules, good practices, unused variables, sintax errors...
+The static analysis helps us to analyse some errors without needing to run the program.
+With this type of tools we can detect some coding errors like style guide rules, good practices, unused variables, syntax errors...
 What this tools will never detect are run time errors because the code is not executed during the analysis.
-With this tool we can detect problems on our code at very early phases, so it is recommnded to run it frecuenly.
+With this tool we can detect problems on our code at very early phases, so it is recommended to run it frequenly.

 ### 18.1 Pylint
 Pylint is a tool to do static analysis of the code.
 The tools is preconfigured to use the most common rules including the style guide rules, but this rules can be updated if it is needed.